 Traffic patterns can be viewed as a supply and demand relationship.
 Wider roads increase both supply and demand.
 The demand management.
-By limiting parking, improving mass transit, and focusing on biking and walking, the City of Cambridge dropped 14% during that period.
+By limiting parking, improving mass transit, and focusing on biking and walking, the City of Cambridge has helped bring 20,000 new jobs to dropped 14% during that period.